Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-To simulate faults, we choose all of the data-related mutations discussed in Section \ref{background_mutation}.
-Since we are investigating FL-related faults, we need to consider what faults can be caused by clients' mistakes.
-The choice of model-related parameters and mutation operators makes it more of a centralized choice, not clients choices.
-To thoroughly investigate how much damage attacks and faults can cause in FL, we choose three different proportions of affected clients: 0.1, 0.3, and 0.5 and study the effect on the final model.
+Finally, to thoroughly investigate how much damage attacks and faults can cause in FL, we choose three different proportions of affected clients: 0.1, 0.3, and 0.5, and study the effect on the final model.